aishashok/ALIST-library/README.md

 [alpha/M] (dex) = -0.2, -0.1, 0.0, 0.1, 0.2, 0.3, 0.4

+# Getting Started
+The A-LIST library is available for download in the folder 'ALIST-models'.
+The Spectral models are available in the folder 'Spectral models' as ".fits" files based on both the isochrones labeled: 'ALIST_Padova.fits' for the Padova-based and 'ALIST_MIST.fits' for the MIST-based models.

+Each .fits file contains the following:

+HDU1: Table containing the parameters of the models.

+HDU2: The model Spectra (shape of this array is no. of models X no.of pixels)

+We also provide the Variance spectra for each of our spectral models available in the folder 'Additional_files' as 'ALIST_Padova_variance.fits' and 'ALIST_MIST_variance.fits' which contains:

+HDU1: Table with model parameters

+HDU2: Variance spectra for spectral models.
+The size and shape of this array is the same as the spectral models.

+**The Variance spectra provided is not the uncertainty/error spectra.
+It simply gives the scatter in flux per pixel of all the stellar spectra used to create the model (see Section 4 in the paper).

 # Table information
 The columns available in the table are: